 + Low latency.

-Why We Liked It – They have a heavy-duty build, the collapsible design is durable, they are well-engineered and the subtleties really shine through in the audio.
+It was a hit with us! – They have a heavy-duty build, the collapsible design is durable, they are well-engineered and the subtleties really shine through in the audio.

 #7 Sony MDR7506

 That’s not because these are super bassy, or that they’re flashy—if anything they’re the opposite of both.
-These headphones have stuck around so long because aspiring musicians, TV crews, and students all have been using it as a dependable studio monitor.
+These headphones have been a reliable studio monitor for many years, including students, musicians, TV crews, and TV crews.
 It has a flat frequency response, which may not sound the best to some, but it’s much clearer and far easier to tweak to your liking.

-Sure, these are a set of wired cans with a rather cumbersome cable.
+These cans are wired and have a heavy cable.
 But if you’re listening at home or working at the coffee shop: these are the headphones you want.